 You can take a snapshot of a table regardless of whether it is enabled or disabled.
-The snapshot operation involves no data copying.
+The snapshot operation doesn't involve any data copying.
 As shown in the following example, start the HBase shell, and then clone the table: